 I firmly believe that it is never too early to teach your child about the Bible.
-I have been praying with my son since day one and, at two years old, he has a handful of scripture verses memorized.
-Although a toddler can't completely understand Easter and what Jesus did for us, I believe it's important that we teach our little ones that Easter is about Jesus and not the Easter bunny or candy.
+I have been praying with my son since day one and, by two years old, he had a handful of scripture verses memorized.

 So, how exactly do we teach toddlers the importance of Easter on a level they can understand?

 Before I go further into how to explain Easter to your toddler, it's important to understand these three facts about toddlers:

 Toddlers don't understand figurative speech and metaphors.
 They are very literal.

 They don't have the vocabulary that older children have - like "sin" or "forgiveness".

 They process violence they see on screens as if it is happening to them.

 The main focus for young children should be that we celebrate Easter because Jesus is alive!